Slovenia is a picturesque marvel of wonderful landscapes, heart-warming people and untouched nature – slap bang in the heart of Europe.

 Perched on the edge of a cliff, overlooking the lake, Bled Castle is an impressive 1,000 year-old structure set in a peaceful location with the most memorable views.

-Located in the capital city, Ljubljana, there is an eye-catching community of huts and structures full of colour, unusual art and an air of mystery.
+Located in Ljubljana, an eye-catching village of huts and structures, boasting vivacious colours, unusual artwork and an air of mystery dares you to step inside.

-Originally a military headquarters, the site was claimed by local squatters after it was left abandoned and gradually over time has been branded with it’s own unique tattoos.
+Once used as a military headquarters and barracks, the site was later claimed by local squatters and artists after it was left abandoned and unloved.

-There is an enormous mix of spray-painted murals, detailed mosaics and thought-provoking sculptures that have given Metelkova the style that it synonymous with.
+There is an enormous mix of impressive murals, detailed mosaics and nightmarish sculptures.

-Today, Metelkova is an autonomous social and cultural centre with the addition of a bar, inn a club and an art gallery, Galerija Alkatraz.
+Today, Metelkova is an autonomous social and cultural centre with the addition of a bar, an inn, a club and an art gallery, Galerija Alkatraz.

-Metelkova is a neighbourhood for an alternative community, not a place that was designed for tourists.
+Metelkova is an alternative neighbourhood for an alternative community, not a place that was designed for tourists (although you are of course welcome!)

 Explore enchanting historic locations